Gauge theory and G2-geometry on Calabi-Yau links: Gauge theory on contact Calabi-Yau --manifolds

 since otherwise the pullback component $A_t$ alone would violate the minimum topological energy (\ref{eq: topological energy}):

 Moreover, if the family $A_t\equiv A_{t_0}$ is constant, i.e., $S^1$--invariant, then $\de_{A_{t_0}}\sigma=0$ implies $\sigma\equiv0$, since by assumption $\cE$ is indecomposable and therefore does not admit nonzero parallel sections, and so $\mathbf{A}$ is indeed a pullback.
 If the moduli space $\hat\cM$ of HYM connections on the base $V$ is discrete, then by continuity the family $\left\{A_t\right\}$ is contained in a gauge orbit.
-This concludes the proof of Theorem \ref{thm: G2-intantons on K}. \begin{remark} Since the moduli space of stable holomorphic bundles on a Fermat quintic Calabi-Yau $3$--fold $V$ is known to be discrete, we infer that $S^1$--invariant $\rG_2-$instantons should be counted in some sense by the Donaldson-Thomas invariant of $V$, which is deformation-invariant because $h^{0,2}(V)=0$ \cite[Definition 3.34]{Thomas2000}.
+This concludes the proof of Theorem \ref{thm: G2-intantons on K}. \begin{remark} Let $\pi:Y=K_f \to V$ be the Fermat quintic link (cf. Example \ref{exa: Fermat quintic}).
+Since the moduli space of stable holomorphic bundles on a Fermat quintic Calabi-Yau $3$--fold $V$ is known to be discrete, we infer that $S^1$--invariant $\rG_2-$instantons should be counted in some sense by the Donaldson-Thomas invariant of $V$, which is deformation-invariant because $h^{0,2}(V)=0$ \cite[Definition 3.34]{Thomas2000}.
 Thus we envisage a `conservation of number' property for $S^1$--invariant $\rG_2-$instantons over such Fermat quintic links, to be made precise in upcoming work. \end{remark}